 Grab the corporate credit card and prepare to make a night of it, because this is a meal you’ll want to savor.
 The steaks here are enormous—even the filet mignon starts at 10 ounces—and the sides equally decadent (think creamed spinach with extra Bechamel sauce).
 The Chef Suggestions are even more over the top: seared tenderloin with butter poached lobster tails and a porcini-rubbed bone-in rib eye with 15-year aged balsamic vinegar (the restaurant’s signature dish).
 The separate bar menu lets you dip a toe in all the meaty decadence, with tenderloin sliders and a $19 sirloin burger.

-One of the city’s best steakhouses…is a seafood restaurant?
+One of the city’s best steakhouses…is a national chain best known for its seafood?
 Strange but true.
-Amidst the raw bar and sushi offerings are six dry-aged steaks, from a bone-in filet to a 16-ounce rib eye, all seared at 1200 degrees.
+Amidst the raw bar and sushi offerings are top-notch, dry-aged steaks, from a bone-in filet to a 16-ounce ribeye, all seared at 1,200 degrees.
 Steaks come with “accessories” like black truffle butter or blue cheese crust, along with traditional sides like creamed spinach and asparagus with hollandaise.
 Add in a glam interior and impeccable service, and Ocean Prime goes head to head with the city’s more traditional steakhouses.
-On Surf and Turf Sundays, you can enjoy the best of both worlds: an eight ounce filet with your choice of shrimp, scallops, or crab cakes for a $55 fixed price.

-This is another Boston institution that you might take for granted—at least until the next sirloin craving hits.
-Abe & Louie’s understands the allure of the classic chophouse and delivers on every level: red banquette booths, dark wood paneling, and prime Midwestern steaks aged at least 30 days on the bone.
+Abe and Louie’s is another Boston institution that locals often take for granted—at least until the next sirloin craving hits.
+As one of the Back Bay’s most popular special occasion restaurants, it understands the allure of the classic chophouse and delivers on every level: red banquette booths, dark wood paneling, and prime Midwestern steaks aged at least 30 days on the bone.
 Each cut comes accompanied by throwback sides like creamed spinach and a massive baked potato; you can choose between wood-fired or skillet-blackened.
-And pescatarians, take heed: the swordfish steak is actually considered one of the city’s finest dishes.

-How is it that one of the area’s most exciting new steakhouses opened all the way out in Burlington?
-All we know is that it’s well worth the Uber ride.
+How is it that one of the area’s most exciting steakhouses is located all the way out in Burlington?
 The beautifully appointed glass and iron space places an emphasis on the little things: house-made flavored salts, tableside presentations, and polenta cakes shaped like little cows.
-Splurge on the tomahawk steak for two ($85), then return on a Sunday for some daytime filets—the steak menu then is available from 11:30 a.m. to 8 p.m.
+Splurge on the tomahawk steak for two, or stick to one of the less intimidating selections among the fine steaks and chops on offer.

-Because sometimes you want your steak on a stick.
-Fogo de Chao is a chain, sure, but it’s also a treat: Brazilian churrasco, or traditionally grilled meat—brandy-marinated chicken, parmesan-crusted pork, multiple cuts of seasoned beef—brought to the table on skewers and sliced right onto your plate.
-Sides like corn salad and (yum) caramelized bananas augment the experience, although it’s hard to save room with all that protein grabbing your attention (and plate space).
+Fogo de Chao is a chain, sure, but it’s also a treat.
+Brazilian churrasco—brandy-marinated chicken, parmesan-crusted pork, multiple cuts of seasoned beef—is brought to the table on skewers and sliced right onto your plate.
+Sides like corn salad and caramelized bananas add to the experience, although it’s hard to save room with all that protein grabbing your attention.
 Head there for lunch or brunch for the same meaty experience at a lesser cost.